• Skip to primary navigation

 3. I reprioritize what to do.
 That’s the crucial part, it’s your daily prioritization.
 Everything is important.
 In the end, I know that even if I work day and night, I can’t do everything.
 It’s a never-ending game.

-I need to think again about where I can bring more value and ensure that I execute it.
+I need to reconsider where I can add more value and ensure that I execute it effectively.

 When you succeed in doing that.
-When you make the right decision on the third point.
-You usually have a great day, whatever happens around you, a feeling of achievement.
+You have a great day regardless of what happens around you.

-There might be other useful tools, I use Nozbe (for 5 years) a task management software for my personal duties.
-I don’t use the team version.
+I use Nozbe (for 10 years) a task management software for my personal duties.

 The tool is inspired by the GTD, Getting Things Done methodology of Allen David. ( a book to read if you haven’t).

-All my tasks arrive from Evernote, my bullet journal, or my direct entries in Nozbe’s inbox.
-During the day, or at a maximum at my weekly review, I organize them by projects, dates, labels.
+All my tasks arrive from Evernote, my journal, or my direct entries in Nozbe’s inbox.

 When I start my day, I quickly check the overdue and gather everything that I’m supposed to do for this workday.
 Nozbe allows me to put a star on my crucial tasks.
 I use it to select my 3 priorities to execute.
 All the rest will be done only if I can.
 I don’t commit to it.
 It ensures my mood perception at the end of the day.